UsAndRufus/nineman/README.md

 ## Play
 Clone repository and run `cargo run`.
 Currently play is against a random player.
-Change the second player to be `HumanInput` rather than random input to play against another human.
+Change the second player to be `Human` rather than `Random` to play against another human.
 See my [montyman repository](https://github.com/UsAndRufus/montyman) for a better bot.

 ## Pull requests